 - Private bus transportation in Zanzibar

-- Professional local guides and Sights and Soul Travels' Tour Director
+- An experienced Sights and Soul Travels' Tour Director

-- A private tour of Stone Town, a cultural village tour, Jozani Forest tour and a private Spice Plantation tour
+- Private tours of Stone Town, Zanzibar villages, Jozani Forest and a Spice Plantation

-- A Blue Safari tour with snorkeling around the coral reefs and possible swimming with dolphins
+- A Blue Safari tour with snorkeling at the coral reefs and possible swimming with dolphins